-- 3.1 The Course Designer is responsible, under the supervision of the Technical Delegate, for: - a.
+- 3.1 The Course Designer is responsible, under the supervision of the Technical Delegate, for: a.
 Laying out and measuring the arena for Driven Dressage. - b.
 Laying out and measuring the Course and for the construction of the obstacles in Marathon. - c.
 Designing, laying out and measuring the Cones driving Course. - 3.2 The President of the Ground Jury may only order the Competition to start when the Technical Delegate has reported that the relevant Course is ready.

-See FEI General Regulations Article 158 and Art.
+989.4 Conflict of Interest See Art.
 CD-984 of these Driving Rules.
 At ADS-recognized events see Appendix AC-A. Conflict of Interest.

-Article 990 Chief Steward
+Article 990